Minetest-JMA-group/jma-shared/README.md

 # jma-shared
 Public mods shared by all JMA servers.
+License notices of each mod are contained within the mod folder.